irfragata/evolution_cadmium_coexistence/README.md

 The Code folder contains the scripts to perform the analyses The Analyses folder contains intermediate outputs required for the analyses.
-The Plots folder contains the figures used in the manuscript (output from the code)
+The Plots folder contains the figures used in the manuscript (output from the code) The html folder contains the html output of the Main_analyses.R and Figures.R scripts

 Inside each folder there is a ReadMe file explaining the different files and folder available.